FC Schalke 04: 1933–1945: The championship years

-With the re-organisation of German football in 1933 under Nazi Germany, Schalke found themselves in the Gauliga Westfalen, 1 of 16 top-flight divisions established to replace the innumerable regional and local leagues, all claiming top status.
+With the re-organisation of German football in 1933 under Nazi Germany, Schalke were placed in the Gauliga Westfalen, 1 of 16 top-flight divisions established to replace the innumerable regional and local leagues, all claiming top status.
 This league saw Schalke's most successful decade in their history: from 1933 to 1942, the club would appear in 14 of 18 national finals (ten in the German championship and eight in the Tschammerpokal, the predecessor of today's DFB-Pokal) and win their league in every one of its eleven seasons.

 The club never lost a home match in the Gauliga Westfalen in all these 11 seasons and only lost six away matches, while remaining unbeaten in the 1935–36, 1936–37, 1937–38, 1938–39, 1940–41 and 1942–43 seasons, a sign of the club's dominance.

 Schalke's first national title came in 1934 with a 2–1 victory over favourites 1.
 FC Nürnberg.
 The next year, they successfully defended their title against VfB Stuttgart with a 6–4 win.
 The club missed the 1936 final, but would make appearances in the championship match in each of the next six years, coming away victorious in 1937, 1939, 1940 and 1942.
 Three of those national finals were against Austrian teams – Admira Wien, Rapid Wien and First Vienna – which played in Germany's Gauliga Ostmark after Austria's incorporation into the Reich through the 1938 Anschluss.

-Die Königsblauen also made frequent appearances in the final of the Tschammerpokal, but enjoyed much less success there.
+Die Königsblauen also made frequent appearances in the final of the Tschammerpokal, but had less success there.
 They lost the inaugural Tschammerpokal 0–2 to 1.
 FC Nürnberg in 1935.
 They also made failed appearances in the 1936, 1941, and 1942 finals with their only victory coming in 1937 against Fortuna Düsseldorf.

 Over a dozen seasons, from 1933 to 1945, Schalke won 162 of 189 Gauliga matches, drawing 21 and losing only 6.
 Within this period, they scored 924 goals and conceded just 145.
 From 1935 to 1939, they did not lose a single league match.
 The club's dominance throughout this period led them to be held up for propaganda purposes by the Nazi regime as an example of "new Germany".